Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 where $1^k$ denotes a sequence of $k$ 1s. \end{example}

 The proof that divisor methods satisfy weak proportionality follows most easily from an equivalent (non-sequential) definition of divisor methods.
 Under this definition, each apportionment method corresponds to a ``rounding rule'' $f$ that assigns to each positive integer $k$ a value $f(k) \in [k-1, k]$.
-Numbers in $[k-1, f(k))$ are rounded to $k -1$ and numbers in $[f(k), k]$ are rounded up to $k$.
-(The function must also satisfy the property that there cannot exist positive integers $a$ and $b$ for which $f(a) = a-1$ and $f(b) = b$.)
+Numbers in $[k-1, f(k))$ are rounded down to $k -1$ and numbers in $[f(k), k]$ are rounded up to $k$.
+(The function must also satisfy $f(k) \ne f(k+1)$, which could only happen if both were $k$.)
 The divisor method associated with rounding rule $f$ is defined as follows.

 \begin{definition} A divisor method $F$ with rounding rule $f$ satisfies $F_f(h, \mathbf p) = \mathbf a$ if there exists a nonnegative divisor $d$ such that $f(a_i) \le \frac{p_i}{d} \le f(a_i+1)$ for each $i$ where $a_i$ are nonnegative integers satisfying $\sum_{i=1}^n a_i = h$. \end{definition}